rrcobb/crafting-interpreters/README.md

 answer:
 - could be made cleaner by starting the nesting level at 1 instead of 0
 - because it stores the level of nesting, it makes the language no longer _regular_

+### Representing Code

+we're generating some Java code, as strings, using Java... fun!

+see jlox-java/tool/GenerateAst.java